 ASA is led by a national Management Committee, comprising school principals, educational administrators and school chaplains.
 All states and the ACT are represented on the Committee.

 A president, president-elect and chief executive officer ensure continuity of leadership on the committee.
 The term of office for a president is two years.
 The president-elect is nominated from within the Management Committee.
 The term of office for members of the Management Committee is two years with one extension of two years.

 The Management Committee meets four times per year.
-In 2020 the Management Committee will meet in February (Sydney), May (Melbourne), August (during the ASA Conference in Melbourne) and November (Melbourne).
+In 2021 the Management Committee will meet in February (via Zoom), May (Melbourne), August (during the ASA Conference) and November (Melbourne).

 BCA GradDipEd MLMEd MBA LTCL AMusA GAICD

 Mrs Judith Tudball is the Principal at St Mary’s Anglican Girls’ School in Western Australia and the President of Anglican Schools Australia.
 She has a proud commitment to the education of girls and a strong background in independent single sex girls’ schools in Tasmania, New South Wales and Queensland.
 Judith’s career has evolved through numerous leadership roles including Director of Music, Head of Creative Arts, Head of High School, Dean of Co-Curriculum, Deputy Principal (Operations), and Principal of St Michael’s Collegiate School Hobart.